Explore this Section

 "Oral history is a method of gathering and preserving historical information through recorded interviews with participants in past events and ways of life" (Oral History Association).

 Oral history complements official documents and records by providing a personal view of historical moments.
 The Keele Oral History Project was instigated at the first Pioneers Reunion in May 2005.

-The memories of students are of value not just to themselves but also to posterity.
+The memories of former students are of value not just to themselves but also to posterity.
 Historians, sociologists, alumni, scholars and others will all benefit from the experiences they share for the project.